wavesplatform/waves-lessons/lessons/EN/C. Mining And Earning On It/i. [Node deployment] [windows] waves package /lesson.md

 The blockchain world constantly evolves, pushing all its participants to continuous development.
 The Waves blockchain is among leaders that persistently work on technological advancement.
 Due to this, the Waves team publishes updates of the blockchain that all the nodes are required to install.
-These updates expand nodes functionality, offer new transaction types, can fix bugs, etc.
+These updates expand nodes’ functionality, offer new transaction types, can fix bugs, etc.

 There are two types of updates:
 - **<u>The ones that can be implemented right away</u>**
     Usually, it is minor bug fixes or slight changes.
     Once you update your node with them, the new functionality will become available for you right away.
-    In case you don't update your node with such a release, it will not case a [fork](#fork-of-blockchain).
+    If you do not update your node with such a release, it will not cause a [fork](#fork-of-blockchain).
 - **<u>The ones that take time to be implemented</u>**.
-    It is large updates that may include consensus changes or any other significant changes.
+    Extensive updates may include consensus changes or any other significant changes.
     On the node releases page, node owners are warned about the upcoming switch to the new changes.
-    For example, an update may be published at the 1st of September, but in the comments of the release it is mentioned:
+    For example, an update may be published on the 1st of September, but in the comments of the release, it is mentioned:

     ```
     This is a mandatory release.
     Mainnet nodes need to be updated before feature #​17 is activated.
-    The activation will happen at height 3250000 (approx. on Sep 10 2022 05:37 UTC)."
+    The activation will happen at the height 3250000 (approximately Sep 10, 2022, 05:37 UTC)."
     ```
     Therefore, node owners receive a time frame within which it is necessary to update the node.
-    In case a noder owner skips such an update after the new feature is activated, it may cause [forks](#fork-of-blockchain).
+    If a node owner skips such an update after the new feature is activated, it may cause [forks](#fork-of-blockchain).

-You can subscribe to the [github releases page](https://github.com/wavesplatform/Waves/releases/) to be always aware of all published updates.
+You can subscribe to the [github releases page](https://github.com/wavesplatform/Waves/releases/) to be constantly aware of all published updates.
-It is recommended to install all updates without postponing to always keep your node functioning properly.
+Installing all updates without postponing is recommended to keep your node functioning properly.

 ### Fork of blockchain ###

-Fork is the moment when the blockchain is split by two different chains.
+A fork is when the blockchain is split into two different chains.
 Within the Waves blockchain, fork formation is possible if the Waves team publishes a node update, but not all nodes decide to switch to the update.

 This idea can be simplified with an instance in the fictional world.
-Let's imagine we have 5 nodes in our fictional blockchain.
+Let's imagine we have five nodes in our fictional blockchain.
-All 5 nodes have the same very node version 1.0, working identically.
+All five nodes have the same very node version 1.0, working identically.
-One moment, we, as blockchain creators and developers, decide to upgrade the blockchain and add some features to it.
+As blockchain creators and developers, one moment, we decide to upgrade the blockchain and add some features.
 We publish the update of the node version, 1.1, and require all the node owners to update their nodes.
-Out of all 5 nodes, only 3 node owners upgraded their nodes with the update.
+Out of all five nodes, only three node owners upgraded their nodes with the update.
-The other 2 nodes remained with the older node version.
+The other two nodes remained with the older node version.
 After this, the blockchain has split into two different chains:
-3 nodes remained with the original blockchain, installing all necessary updates, meanwhile 2 other nodes switcheds to the fork.
+Three nodes remained with the original blockchain, installing all necessary updates, while two other nodes switched to the fork.
 ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/blockchainfork.png?raw=true)

-Eventually, the 2 nodes that weren not updated, may stop working.
+Eventually, the two nodes that were not updated may stop working.
-This is the very reason why it is important to timely update your node.
+This is why it is vital to timely update your node.

 To avoid forks, be subscribed to the [Waves blockchain releases page](https://github.com/wavesplatform/Waves/releases/) and timely install updates.
 In the chapter below, [Node Upgrade](), we will run through all the steps of updating your node.
-In case you didn't update your node in time, in the chapter, [Node Rollback](), we will discuss steps of how to roll back your node to the working state.
+In case you did not update your node in time, in the chapter [Node Rollback](), we will discuss steps to roll back your node to the working state.

 ### Node upgrade ###

-Approximately every two-four weeks the Waves team publishes updates to the [wavesplatform git repository](https://github.com/wavesplatform/Waves/releases/).
+Approximately every two-four weeks, the Waves team publishes updates to the [wavesplatform git repository](https://github.com/wavesplatform/Waves/releases/).
-The Waves team strongly recommends to subscribe to the repository page to be aware of all releases.
+The Waves team strongly recommends subscribing to the repository page to know about all releases.
 There you may see the:
 - **<u>Version of the update and its network</u>**:
     It is a consecutive number of the node version and the network it concerns.
     For example: 1.4.8 (Mainnet + Testnet + Stagenet).
-    Please, note keep in mind that we deploy our node in the Mainnet network in this lesson.
+    Please keep in mind that we deploy our node in the Mainnet network in this lesson.
     Therefore it is necessary to pay attention only to the updates that concern the Mainnet network.
-    However, if you deployed or plan to deploy a node in other networks, pay attention to the respective updates.
+    However, if you deployed or planning to deploy a node in other networks, pay attention to the respective updates.
 - **<u>Update description</u>**:
-    Update description gives details what exactly has been implemented within this relase.
+    Update description gives details of what exactly has been implemented within this release.
 - **<u>Update notes</u>**:
-    Update notes inform a node owner whether he needs to re-import the blockchain data and synchronize it once again.
+    Update notes inform a node owner whether he needs to re-import the blockchain data and synchronize it again.

 ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/wavesgit.png?raw=true)

-Once you receive a notifcation of a new node version release, follow the steps below to upgrade your node:
+Once you receive a notification of a new node version release, follow the steps below to upgrade your node:
 1. Get to the directory `C:\wavesnode` with the `waves-all-<version number>.jar` file.
 2. Check the current node version number.
     The version number is given in the name of the jar file.
-    For example, for `waves-all-1.4.7.jar` file, the version would be 1.4.7.
+    For example, the version of the `waves-all-1.4.7.jar` file would be 1.4.7.
 3. Check the version node number of the latest blockchain update release:
     The version number will be specified in the name of the release.
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/nodeversionnum.png?raw=true)
 4. Take a look at the "Update notes" section.
-    There you will be able to see whether your node needs to re-import the blockchain data once again.
+    There you will be able to see whether your node needs to re-import the blockchain data again.

     If the blockchain re-import is not needed, it will be enough to replace the old jar file with a new one:
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/gitupdtunnsc.png?raw=true)

     If there is a re-import requirement note, make sure to re-import the blockchain database.
     It would be necessary to:
-    -  Repeat the same steps of node syncrhonization as in the chapter [Synchronization]().
+    -  Repeat the same steps of node synchronization as in the chapter [Synchronization]().
-    -  After the node is synchronized, download the new jar file, as it is mentioned in the step №5.
+    -  After the node is synchronized, download the new jar file, as mentioned in step №5.

     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/gitupdateneeded.png?raw=true)
 5. Replace the old jar file with a new one.
     Delete the old `waves-all-<version number>.jar` file.
     Download the latest jar file to the `C:\wavesnode` folder.
-    The file will be available for downloading under the "Assets" section:
+    The file will be available for download under the "Assets" section:
     ![](https://github.com/wavesplatform/waves-lessons/blob/template/lessons/EN/C.%20Mining%20And%20Earning%20On%20It/i.%20%5BNode%20deployment%5D%20%5Bwindows%5D%20waves%20package%20/images/gitwavesall.png?raw=true)
     Please, note that the version number on the screen is an example.
-    At the moment of your upgrade, there may be a newer version available.
+    At the moment of your upgrade, a newer version may be available.
 6. Restart the node.
     Replace {*} with the actual file name: